How We Can Help

 We empower our clients to fundamentally change the way they live their lives by providing concrete skills and strategies that teach our clients how to help themselves.
-We firmly believe in an integrative approach to treatment that targets both mind and body.
-If it would enhance your treatment, we can provide you with referrals to a variety of specialists that are part of our professional network.
-Whether you would benefit from working with a registered dietician, yoga therapist, acupuncturist, psychiatrist, art or massage therapist; we will help you create the optimal team to address the mind-body connection and maximize your overall wellness.
+We firmly believe in an integrative approach to treatment that targets both mind and body to maximize your overall wellness.

 Together, we will create an individualized plan that will include many of the following components:

-- Empowering treatments such as Acceptance & Commitment Therapy (ACT) and Dialectical Behavioral Therapy (DBT) to address problematic actions and support healthier lifestyle choices
+Empowering treatments such as Cognitive Behavioral Therapy (CBT), Acceptance & Commitment Therapy (ACT), and Dialectical Behavioral Therapy (DBT) to address problematic actions and support healthier lifestyle choices

 There are several convenient ways to book appointments.

 Frequently Asked Questions

 Q: I've tried therapy before.
 How are you different?